Like us on Facebook

 Filming on the Hartland Abbey Estate since 1934

 This is a fascinating display into the many productions filmed on the estate over the past 82 years.
 Many images of well known actors, actresses and household names from the entertainment industry including Michael Caine, Billy Connolly, Leonard Rossiter, Fulton Mackay, Alan Bates, Susannah York, John Hurt, Dan Stevens, Jeremy Clarkson, James May and Richard Hammond and recently, Tom Hiddleston, who have filmed on the estate.
 For 2018, new images of Lily James, Jessica Brown-Finlay, Michiel Huisman, Matthew Goode, Tom Courtenay and Penelope Wilton filming ‘Guernsey’ at Hartland will be on show.
 Due to be released this spring, scenes were filmed near the Abbey and on the cliffs near Hartland Quay.
 ‘Guernsey’ is the film of the book ‘The Guernsey Literary and Potato Peel Society’ written by Mary Anne Schaffer and Annie Barrows.
 For 2023 we will hopefully be showing two productions recently shot on the Hartland Abbey Estate and inside Hartland Abbey: BBC’s ‘Gold Digger’ (2019) starring Ben Barnes and Julia Ormond and Daphne du Maurier’s ‘Rebecca’, partly shot at Hartland Quay starring Lily James, Kristen Scott-Thomas and Armi Hammer.
 Enid Blyton’s ‘Malory Towers ‘ for CBBC and IPlayer was shot in and around Hartland Abbey.
-Series 1 is on display and we are hoping to display ‘Behind the Scenes of Series 2,3 and 4 ‘ very soon – as soon as we can find somewhere to put it!
+Series 1 is on display and we are hoping to display ‘Behind the Scenes of Series 2, 3, 4 and 5 ‘ very soon – as soon as we can find somewhere to put it!
 Along with the locations, there are images of, and the stories behind the filming at Hartland Abbey over the many years.

-‘William Stukeley – Saviour of Stonehenge’
+Our existing ‘William Stukeley – Saviour of Stonehenge’ exhibition is now a permament fixture!

 A fascinating insight into an eccentric 18th century ancestor best known for saving Stonehenge and Avebury from the ‘Stonekillers’, the destroyers of these ancient Neolithic monuments which are today such an important part of our national heritage.